 As we forage for the answers, I offer up this final prayer:

 May we cleanse the poison of repression and write new narratives where violence is not the desperate outcome.

 May we design more sacred pathways for deep elucidation.

-May we honor the unique beast inside of us and in the other.
+May we honor the unique creature inside of us and within the other.

 May we lock ourselves up less and grow community more.